prrtzel/Electronics-and-Lab-RC-Project/README.md

 # Electronics-and-Lab-RC-Project
-Source code for the arduino nano
+Source code for the arduino nano transceiver and receiver